 With this in mind, the third break-through has recently occurred.
 She now takes photos with her digital camera, manipulates them on the computer, enlarges them to almost life size, and then paints in acrylics directly on the photograph to emphasize the subject matter.

 Jennifer finds that she is not a complete person, these days, without being able to create her paintings.
-To that end, she has taken early retirement from her teaching career, uprooted herself from tranquil country living in the 1000 Islands area, and moved to Picton in Prince Edward County, closer to Toronto.
+To that end, she has taken early retirement from her teaching career, uprooted herself from tranquil country living in the 1000 Islands area, and moved to Midland, closer to Toronto.
 Immersion in painting full-time, or in the 'art scene' will allow her to develop ideas and paintings that have previously taken a back seat to her teaching.
 Commissions, too, can be completed in a more timely fashion, so as not to keep her clients waiting.